Notice: Your browser is not supported or outdated so some features of the site might not be available.

 Nike Pegasus 41

 The Nike Pegasus 41 and the Nike Invincible 3 are both daily trainers, but they cater to different preferences.
-The Pegasus 41 offers a firmer, more grounded ride with better stability, making it a more traditional daily trainer.
+The Pegasus 41 offers a firmer, more grounded ride with a bit more stability, making it a more traditional daily trainer.
 It's also marginally lighter.
 In contrast, the Invincible 3 is more cushioned, bouncier, and more versatile, thanks to its plush ZoomX foam, which makes it a better option for most.

 Nike Vaporfly 3